thirtythreeforty/mipssion-impossible/README.md

 On Windows, you could use the CMake GUI and instead generate Visual Studio project files.

 Now you should be ready to build!
+On Windows, point Visual Studio to the main solution file created by CMake.
+On Linux, execute Make on the main Makefile.

 ## Structure
 The project is currently organized into three main modules: